State Protection Authority: History

-Between 1945 and 1952, Gábor Péter (Benjamin Eisenberger) was the absolute leader of the State Protection Authority (Államvédelmi Hatóság), responsible for much cruelty, brutality and many political purges.
-László Rajk, the Communist Minister of Interior played a crucial role in organizing the State Protection Authority (AHV), but in 1949 he was one of its victims.
+Between 1945 and 1952, Gábor Péter (Benjamin Eisenberger) was the absolute head of the State Protection Authority (Államvédelmi Hatóság), responsible for much cruelty, brutality and many political purges.
+László Rajk, the Communist Minister of Interior played a crucial role in organizing the State Protection Authority (ÁVH), but in 1949 he was one of its victims and on 1st of January 1950 the ÁVH became an independent authority and was removed from the authority of the Ministry of Interior and took over the Border Guard from the armed forces.

 1953 Wallenberg show trial preparations

-ÁVH actions were not subject to judicial review.
+ÁVH actions were not subject to judicial review and remained so until the early post-Stalin era.
 On April 7, 1953, early in the morning, Miksa Domonkos, one of the leaders of the Neologue Jewish community in Budapest was kidnapped by ÁVH officials to extract "confessions".
 Preparations for a show trial started in Budapest in 1953 to prove that Raoul Wallenberg had not been dragged off in 1945 to the Soviet Union but was the victim of cosmopolitan Zionists.
 For the purposes of this show trial, two more Jewish leaders – Dr. László Benedek and Lajos Stöckler (a leader of Hungary's Neologue Jews) – as well as two would-be "eyewitnesses" – Pál Szalai and Károly Szabó – were arrested and interrogated by torture.

-The last people to meet Wallenberg in Budapest were Ottó Fleischmann, Károly Szabó, and Pál Szalai, who were invited to a supper at the Swedish Embassy building in Gyopár street on January 12, 1945.
+The last people to meet Wallenberg in Budapest were Otto Fleischmann, Károly Szabó, and Pál Szalai, who were invited to a supper at the Swedish Embassy building in Gyopár street on January 12, 1945.
 The next day, January 13, Wallenberg contacted the Russians.
-By 1953, Ottó Fleischmann had left Hungary, working as a physician in Vienna, Antwerp, Ghent, Milan, Turin & Genoa.
+By 1953, Otto Fleischmann had left Hungary, working as a physician in Vienna, Antwerp, Ghent, Milan, Turin & Genoa.

 On 8 April 1953, Károly Szabó was captured on the street and arrested without any legal procedure.
 His family had no news of him throughout the following six months.
 A secret trial was conducted against him of which no official record is available to date.
 After six months of interrogation, the defendants were driven to despair and exhaustion.